iOS

 1. Make sure you have all the of prerequisites.

-4. If the SDK was added using Cocoapods, open Omni.xcworkspace .
-If it was added using SPM or Manual installation, open Omni.xcodeproj.
+4. If you installed the SDK using Cocoapods, open Omni.xcworkspace .
+If you used SPM or manual installation, open Omni.xcodeproj.

-5. Open Environment/Incode-Info.plist and set the values for:
+5. Open Environment/Incode-Info.plist and set the following provided values:

-• ConferenceURL [string] with the provided Onboarding URL (If applicable)
+• ConferenceURL [string] with the Onboarding URL (If applicable)

 6. Run the Omni scheme.